 However, white background photos may not be suitable for banners on websites or social media posts.
 Whilst white background shots focus on your product; they can make a webpage or Instagram account appear drab and simple.
-A better alternative would be creative photos or perhaps even Lifestyle shots showing the product in use.
+A better alternative would be creative still life photos or perhaps even Lifestyle shots showing the product in use.

 Creative and Lifestyle photos are a brilliant opportunity to showcase your company’s unique style.
 Think about the colour or tone you want to put across.
 For example, your company could sell children’s toys; therefore, you might want your brand to appear playful and bright.
 However, your children’s toys could be minimalist so that you may want a more sleek professional feel to your photos.

 If lifestyle photos appeal to you, think about what props would be appropriate alongside your product.
 Photographers will often provide these props, but if you want something, in particular, its important to let them know.